 About the Author

 Amy Carrad is a public health researcher at the University of Wollongong.
-She is currently working on a project that is exploring the role of local government and communities in creating healthy, equitable and sustainable food systems and was previously involved in a systematic literature review of nutrition labelling policy around the world.
+She is currently working on a project that is exploring the role of local government and communities in creating healthy, equitable and sustainable food systems and volunteers at Green Connect’s urban farm.